Orpowell/NLR-Assembler/README.md

 Download [Python (3.10)](https://www.python.org/downloads/release/python-3109/) and the NLR-Assembler repository.
 All dependencies for NLR-Assembler are shown in the requirements.txt and can be installed using pip or anaconda.
 We recommend using an anaconda environment to generate the complete environment for NLR-Assembler.

-The following commands can be used to setup an environment and install the requirements using anaconda:
+The following commands can be used to setup an environment and install the requirements using anaconda and pip:

-    conda create -n NLR-Assembler python=3.10
+    conda create -n NLR-Assembler_ENV python=3.10
-    source activate NLR-Assembler
+    source activate NLR-Assembler_ENV
     pip3 install -r requirements.txt

 ## Running NLR-Assembler

 Four commands are currently available using NLR-Assembler: index, group, contig-coverage and nlr-coverage.
 All can be running using the following generic command (once the conda environment has been activated):

-    source activate NLR-Assembler
+    source activate NLR-Assembler_ENV
     python3 main.py <command> ...

 These commands are used at specific points in the NLR-Assembler pipeline (see below).